LadyKerr/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ X ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a javascript library that aims to solve the complex data is managed in an application.
+It is a component library built by Facebook that makes creating UI much more enjoyable and simple for the developer.
+ReactJS uses functional components and class components to hold data.
+A class component can be used to hold state (data) which can be passed to other parts of the application as props (properties).

-- [ ] What does it mean to _think_ in react?
+- [ X ] What does it mean to _think_ in react?

+To think in react means to think in compartments (components).
+It means to break down a project/app into its smaller components in order to better aggregate the data needed.

-- [ ] Describe state.
+- [ X ] Describe state.

+State needs to be kept on the constructor function and is mutable via the setState() method.
+It is an object that can be referenced with the `this` keyword and can be passed around to the rest of the application.
+It is essentially the house that keeps all the data that is needed.

-- [ ] Describe props.
+- [ X ] Describe props.

+Props is an object with properties on it.
+An attribute needs to be added to the JSX custom element in order to pass said object property to props.
+Props are immutable.

 ## Project Set Up